Looking for a guide to help you create an effective employee handbook? Then keep reading because this article will show you how to do just that.

 Still, this doesn’t mean that a poorly put-together employee handbook will lead to the benefits we’ve mentioned here…

-Before You Start Creating Your Employee Handbook
+What to Do Before You Start Creating Your Handbook

 While you now have a general idea of what an employee handbook looks like, you don’t want to dive into creating your own documentation just yet.

-Define the Scope of Your Employee Handbook
+Define the Scope of Your Handbook

-First, you need to define the scope of information your employee handbook will cover.
+First, you need to define the scope of information your handbook will cover.
 This means identifying the processes, issues, and other circumstances that you deem important enough to define in specific and certain terms.

 (As a simple example, if it’s important that your employees dress in a certain manner, you need to have a clearly-defined dress code documented within your handbook.
 Otherwise, you simply can’t expect your employees to adhere to the code at all—no matter how many times you remind them verbally or otherwise.)